 Deputy Director of the Resnick Center for Food Law and Policy

-Diana R. H. Winters is the Assistant Director at the Resnick Center for Food Law & Policy at UCLA School of Law.
-Her research interest lies in food law and she writes about the interaction between federal and local law and the judicial review of regulation.
+Diana Winters is the Director of the Health Law & Policy Program (HLPP) and the Deputy Director at the Resnick Center for Food Law & Policy at UCLA School of Law.
+Her research interest lies in the intersection of food law and health law.

 Winters has authored numerous articles and contributes to several blogs, including the Health Affairs blog.
 Her most recent work includes “Retooling American Foodralism,” with Laurie J. Beyranevand, American Journal of Law and Medicine; “Restoring the Primary Jurisdiction Doctrine,” Ohio State Law Journal; “Food Law at the Outset of the Trump Administration,” UCLA Law Review Discourse 28; and “The Decentralization of Food Policy and Building a Stronger Food System,” Law and Policy for a New Economy (Ed.
 Melissa Scanlan), Edward Elgar Publishing Ltd. (book chapter).